Trigeminal neuralgia treatment

 - Spontaneous attacks of pain or fits caused by touching the face, chewing, speaking, or brushing your teeth

-- Pain attacks from a few seconds to several minutes
+- Pain attacks range from a few seconds to several minutes

-- Constant pain and burning sensation that can occur before cramping pain occurs in trigeminal neuralgia
+- Constant pain and burning sensation that can occur before cramping pain occur in trigeminal neuralgia

 - Pain that affects one side of the face but rarely affects both sides of the face.